BlackCapCoder/better-google/README.md

 ### mediarule.css

-Somehow Google doesn't doesn't have media rules for thin screen widths - this adds that.
+Somehow Google doesn't have media rules for thin screen widths - this adds that.
 This is also where I threw the css for `vim.js`

 ### bookdark.css